Preparing for the School Year

 Student-Athletes

 Tryouts and practices for fall sports begin Monday, Aug.
-11. Physicals for student-athletes must be completed on or after May 1, 2025 in order to be valid for the upcoming school year.
-Students should also complete a wellness packet regarding concussion and neurocognitive baseline testing.
+10. Physicals for student-athletes must be completed on or after May 1, 2026 in order to be valid for the upcoming school year.
+Students and families must complete and submit a digital copy of their physical and the wellness packet regarding concussion and neurocognitive baseline testing.

 All athletes involved in high incident sports must complete SWAY neurocognitive testing prior to the start of the season (Football, Volleyball, Softball, Basketball, Wrestling, Soccer and Baseball).
 Testing is for all 9th and 11th graders, or athletes new to Pius.
 Coaches will communicate dates and times for testing of their respective teams.